-Join Scott Simpson for an in-depth discussion in this video Using a different desktop environment, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Using a different desktop environment, part of Learning Fedora Linux.

 - Throughout this course so far, I've been using GNOME 3.14.…If you're accustomed to a different version of GNOME,…you can log out.…But what if I didn't want to be?…Here, from the log in screen, if I click my name…and then click on the gear icon we saw earlier,…I can switch from GNOME to GNOME Classic.…I'll type in my password,…and you can immediately see the environment looks different.…Many people, myself included, prefer this environment…to the newer version of GNOME.…Of course, you can install a different environment entirely.…